 Homeschooling is not always easy.
 And it seriously can be downright HARD.

 The Hard Days

 There are days when nothing goes as planned.
 There are days when the children bicker too much; I get frustrated too much; and no one can seem to get it together.

 There have been so many days when I have wondered if I'm doing enough, if I need to rethink everything.
 There have been days when it's just been too hard.

-I’m sure many of you have felt so this way as well.
-We often think that when something is hard, it must be because we are doing something wrong.
+I’m sure many of you have felt this way as well somewhere along the way.
+It's easy to think that when something is hard, it must be because we are doing something wrong.
 Somewhere in the busyness of our culture, we have adopted this idea that happy, “quality time” is what is of utmost importance.
-We have convinced ourselves that picture-perfect celebrations, athletic competitions, and family vacations are what life was all about.
+We have convinced ourselves that picture-perfect celebrations, athletic competitions, and family vacations are what life is all about.

-And because of that, we have learned to fear the hard, the messy, the chaos.
+And those things are great, but because of that thinking, we have also learned to fear or run from the hard, the messy, the chaos.
 The real stuff.

 As a society, we have learned to go our own ways, for hours on end, both physically and via electronic devices.
 We’ve learned to numb up and avoid the hard stuff.
 To unfriend.
 To escape.

 But the truth is, it’s the hard stuff that helps us to grow.